seanot/personal_page/_posts/2014-05-25-Jekyll-first-impressions.markdown

 ~/new_blog_name $ jekyll serve –w
 {% endhighlight %}

-This created a basic Jekyll framework in the new_blog_name directory that has all of the basic files necessary to publish your blog.
-Note that when I start the Jekyll server with the “Jekyll serve” command, I follow it with “-w”.
+This created a basic Jekyll framework in the `new_blog_name` directory that has all of the basic files necessary to publish your blog.
+Note that when I start the Jekyll server with the `Jekyll serve -w` command, I follow it with `-w`.
 This adds a watcher to the server that regenerates the site files on each saved change.
 It’s worth noting, however, that config files, headers and footers are not detected by the watcher and require a control-c restart of the server in order to be regenerated.

 One of the comments that I saw posted on Jekyll’s help page mentioned that Github was not running the latest version of the software leading to potential compatibility issues for those using the newest features.
 The solution is to add a Gemfile to your root directory with the following content:
 {% highlight ruby %}